Stop Dating Abuse Before It Starts

 The pattern often begins with criticisms and demands from 1 partner.
 A boyfriend may

-dictate what clothes his girlfriend should wear or tell her which friends she is permitted
+tell his girlfriend what clothes she should wear or tell her which friends she can

 and that they deserve the abuse.